-Your letter dated November 17, 2014 regarding Board Letter 8-2
+Your letter dated March 9, 2014 (received March 9, 2015) regarding Board Letter 8-1

-This letter addresses your comments dated November 17, 2014 on Draft Appendix A to the Official Statement for (1) Metropolitan's Waterworks General Obligation Refunding Bonds, 2014 Series A; and (2) the Remarketing Statements for Metropolitan's Water Revenue Refunding Bonds (Index Mode), 2011 Series A-1 and A-3, and 2009 Series A-2, attached to Board Letter 8-2.
+This letter addresses your comments, which were received on March 9, 2015 on Draft Appendix A to the Remarketing Statements for Metropolitan's Water Revenue Refunding Bonds, 2011 Series A-2 and A-4 and 2012 Series B-1 and B-2, as attached to Board Letter 8-1.
 Your general comments are addressed below, followed by your specific comments and Metropolitan's responses.

 Appendix A provides material financial and operating information about Metropolitan to potential investors.
 Appendix A is prepared by Metropolitan staff.
-Bond counsel does not serve as disclosure counsel and will not be responding to your letter.
-Metropolitan's objective is to provide accurate disclosure regarding the bonds being offered and their security and source of payment to potential investors, not to promote Metropolitan's position in any litigation.
+As we have pointed out in prior responses to SDCWA comments on bond disclosures, Bond counsel does not serve as disclosure counsel and will not be responding to your letter.
+Metropolitan's objective is to provide complete and accurate disclosure regarding the bonds being offered and their security and source of payment to potential investors, not to promote Metropolitan's position in any litigation.
 Appendix A is updated for each bond offering to provide current information.
 Forward-looking statements or projections are based on current information such as the facts and assumptions contained within the biennial budget and ten-year financial forecast.